-Danielle Cossett, LCSW, CPC is a clinical social worker with 30 years’ experience working with adults, youth and families in a variety of settings.
+Danielle Cossett, LCSW, CPC is a clinical social worker with over 30 years’ experience working with adults, youth and families in a variety of settings.
 She is a graduate of Smith College School for Social Work (1990), a Nurtured Heart Approach® Advanced Trainer (2008) and a Certified Parent Coach (2010).
-She has been the Clinical Director at New Mexico Solutions, a Community Mental Health Center in Albuquerque/Santa Fe, since 2005 building and supervising a strong clinical team.
+She most recently worked as the Clinical Director at New Mexico Solutions, a Community Mental Health Center in Albuquerque/Santa Fe, from 2005-2021 building and supervising a strong clinical team, and is now the Division Director for CYFD-Behavioral Health Services since January 2021.
 She takes a developmental, humanistic approach in the treatment of trauma, addiction, grief & loss, parenting, as well as clinical supervision.

 Danielle is committed to the field of social work and enjoys mentoring and training clinical staff, at all levels, to find compassion in their work with vulnerable people using a clinically informed, person-centered framework.
-She has a solid understanding of policy and systems, provides the New Mexico Social Work Board-approved training on Clinical Social Work Supervision and now offers strong leadership as the President-elect on NASW-NM’s Board of Directors.
+She has a solid understanding of policy and systems, provides the New Mexico Social Work Board-approved training on Clinical Social Work Supervision and now offers strong leadership as the President on NASW-NM’s Board of Directors